djherceg/serialBuf/README.md

     SerialBuf::SerialBuf(int buflen, int Mode, uint32_t Timeout)

 the instance of ByteArray will be allocated from the heap, using the new command.
-If this is not desirable, there will soon be a version of the constructor which accepts a ByteArray instance created by the user.
+If this is not desirable, use the recommended constructor.